South African property law: Rei vindicatio

 Ownership includes the entitlement of exclusive possession of res.
 The rei vindicatio, or vindicatory action, is a remedy available to the owner to reclaim his property from wherever it is found and from whosoever is unlawfully holding it.
 The remedy entitles him to "exclusive possession."
 It is founded on the nemo plus iuris rule, which holds that one cannot transfer more rights than one has; more succinctly, that one cannot give what one does not have.

 The remedy is available to the owner in respect of both movable and immovable property, taking, in the latter case, the form of an eviction order, and applying only to business or trade or industrial property.

-It is important to note that the remedy merely restores proprietary interest; it does not award damages.
+The remedy merely restores proprietary interest; it does not award damages.
 The decision in Mlombo v Fourie has been criticised, accordingly, for blurring the distinction between the rei vindicatio and the actio ad exhibendum.
 The former is a restorative proprietary remedy, whereas the latter is a delictual one.